-To answer the first part of that question: Yes, we think so!
+I believe that testing is absolutely worth it.
 Put simply, testing will inform you and your healthcare provider on the status of your serum 25-hydroxyvitamin D levels.

 Recall that optimal vitamin D levels will give you optimal calcium absorption, put the brakes on bone-breakdown, reduce blood pressure, decrease risk of various cancers, slow the progression of inflammatory factors like CRP and inflammatory conditions such as osteoarthritis and diabetes, and reduce incidence of autoimmune illness.
 And that’s just a start.
 We hope this information helps you carefully entertain the value of testing!

 How much supplemental vitamin D3 you should take depends on how much you already have in your blood.
-And how much your body needs to rasie your levels differs from person to person.
+And the amount that your body needs to raise your levels differs from person to person.

 For most otherwise healthy people who choose not to test for vitamin D levels, it’s generally okay to supplement with 2000 IU vitamin D3 (cholecalciferol) daily, at least between the fall through the spring months.
 Even in the summertime, 2000 IU per day should be fine if you do not get unprotected sun exposure.

-However, we do want you to be aware that there are some precautions regarding vitamin D supplementation.
+However, you should be aware that there are some precautions regarding vitamin D supplementation.
 If you have any health condition that predisposes you to high calcium in the blood (hypercalcemia), you should not take vitamin D except under the watchful care of a healthcare provider.
 These conditions include but are not limited to:

 - Granulomatous disease